Skip to main content

 Check your Core Web Vitals score

-Foglift scans your website and shows your performance score alongside SEO, security, and accessibility — all in one report.
+Foglift's Technical Audit analyzes your site and shows your performance score alongside SEO, AI Readiness, security, and accessibility in one report.

 How to check your Core Web Vitals